webforj/webforj-docs/docs/components/spinner-loading-busy/spinner.md

 spinner.setClockwise(true);   // Rotates clockwise
 ```

 This option can be used to visually indicate a special state or simply as a unique design choice.
+Changing the spin direction might be useful for differentiating between types of processes, such as progress vs. reversal, or to provide a distinct visual cue in specific contexts.

 <ComponentDemo
 path='http://localhost:8888/webapp/controlsamples?class=componentdemos.spinnerdemos.SpinnerDirectionDemo'